neo4jrb/neo4j-ruby-driver/README.md

     $ gem install neo4j-ruby-driver

+Note: Seabolt has not been maintained for a while so the ruby driver will not work with more recent Neo4j versions (https://github.com/neo4jrb/neo4j-ruby-driver/issues/63#issuecomment-905394782)

 ## Usage

 Both drivers implement identical API and can be used interchangeably.
 The API is to highest possible degree consistent with the official java driver.